"With The Beatles": A Weak Follow Up?

 George's debut features some interesting percussion to which you have to pay attention in order to appreciate.
 "Little Child" is another raver that sounds like a throw away saved by the raw, energetic performance.
 Ringo really digs in on the kick drum.

-Out of originals for the side, the boys cover "Till There Was You" from the play "The Music Man" sung by Paul who never "sore" those birds ('til there was you)!
+Out of originals for the side, the boys cover "Till There Was You" from the musical "The Music Man" sung by Paul who never "sore" those birds ('til there was you)!
 He does a good and sincere job on the tune that apparently went down well even in the Cavern Club chaos.
 The acoustic guitars were then a novelty for the group as was Ringo's bongos being the solo percussion.

 The side ends with a cover of The Marvelette's "Mr. Postman."
 It's interesting to note that The Beatles covered Motown while the Stones covered darker Chess blues tunes but it's also probably true that for most of white America these covers were the first time most had heard these songs.